-Students MUST have a Secondary Education degree to certify with the School Health Education Endorsement.
+Students must earn a degree in Secondary Education to qualify for the School Health Education minor.

 Total Program Credits: 26